scipy/scipy/doc/source/dev/conduct/code_of_conduct.rst

    users and colleagues, and we take those consequences seriously when making decisions.

-3. Be inquisitive.
+4. Be inquisitive.
 Nobody knows everything!
-Asking questions early avoids many problems later, so questions are encouraged, though they may be directed to the appropriate forum.
-Those who are asked should be responsive and helpful, within the context of our shared goal of improving SciPy project code, documentation and other content.
+Asking questions early avoids many problems later, so we encourage questions, although we may direct them to the appropriate forum.
+We will try hard to be responsive and helpful.

-4. Be careful in the words that we choose.
-Whether we are participating as professionals or volunteers, we value professionalism in all interactions, and take responsibility for our own speech.
+5. Be careful in the words that we choose.
+We are careful and respectful in our communication and we take responsibility for our own speech.
 Be kind to others.
 Do not insult or put down other participants.
-Harassment and other exclusionary behaviour are not acceptable.
+We will not accept harassment or other exclusionary behaviour.
 This includes, but is not limited to:

     - Violent threats or language directed against another person.
     - Sexist, racist, or otherwise discriminatory jokes and language.
     - Posting sexually explicit or violent material.
     - Posting (or threatening to post) other people's personally identifying information ("doxing").
-    - Sharing private content, such as emails sent privately or non-publicly, or unlogged forums such as IRC channel history.
+    - Sharing private content, such as emails sent privately or non-publicly, or unlogged forums such as IRC channel history, without the sender's consent.
     - Personal insults, especially those using racist or sexist terms.
     - Unwelcome sexual attention.
     - Excessive profanity.
+Please avoid swearwords; people differ greatly in their sensitivity to swearing.
     - Repeated harassment of others.
 In general, if someone asks you to stop, then stop.
     - Advocating for, or encouraging, any of the above behaviour.